Rundong-Li/research-project_perovskite/README.md

 # research-project_perovskite
-jupyter notebooks to calculate the charge properties of pervoskite solar cells
+Jupyter notebooks to calculate the charge properties of pervoskite solar cells
+Based on the [BANDs](https://doi.org/10.1021/acs.jpclett.8b01446) model and bright/dark electron model